friberk/SimpleCalculator/README.md

 # SimpleCalculator
-A simple calculator written in Delphi
+A simple calculator written in Pascal